aregtech/areg-sdk/README.md

 <details open><summary title="Click to show/hide details">Click to show / hide <code>Build with cmake</code>.</summary><br/>

-To build the AREG and examples using [CMake](https://cmake.org/download/), ensure that you have cloned the sources properly as [described earlier](#clone-sources).
+To build the AREG source codes using [CMake](https://cmake.org/download/), ensure that you have cloned the sources properly as [described earlier](#clone-sources).
 Open the _Terminal_ in the `areg-sdk` directory and follow these steps:

 1. Initialize the cache and build configuration with default options (*g++* compiler, _release_ build, build examples and unit tests):
 ```bash